Kirdow/cstack/README.md

 # CStack
-In lack of a better name yet to be decided, **CStack** is a Stack-Based Programming Language made in C
+In lack of a better name yet to be decided, **CStack** is a Stack-Based Programming Language made in C.

+Until I update this readme, you can find examples in [./examples/](https://github.com/Kirdow/cstack/blob/master/examples/).<br>
+You can also find docs/dev-log explaining each above example, located in [./docs/00-examples.md](https://github.com/Kirdow/cstack/blob/master/docs/00-examples.md).

 ## Building
 You need these tools: